This is a question that I’m sure many of you think about. Perhaps you’ve even given up on the idea of getting back to a ‘normal’ weight.

 The Causes of Weight Gain: Are We Confused?

-Before we jump in here I want to make one quick statement regarding obesity, your weight, and personal image.
+Before we jump in here I want to make one quick statement regarding obesity, your weight, and your personal image.

 I know that it is very important for you to love your body and to be at peace with your physical appearance and I’m not discounting that importance.